S.African Uber drivers join global push for worker rights -lawyers

 "We hope that this class action in South Africa will enable South African Uber drivers to access those same rights," he said.

+An Uber representative said that the vast majority of drivers who use the company's app say they want to work independently and that the company has voluntarily offered access to affordable private healthcare cover for drivers and their families.

+"We continue to do as much as possible to enhance the earnings potential of drivers and leverage innovative offerings like fuel rewards, vehicle maintenance and other special offers to help them," the representative said, adding that Uber's business model allows drivers to develop and expand their businesses as suits their needs and time schedules.

-The law firms pointed out that in South Africa Uber drivers often do not own their own cars and have to work long hours to make ends meet on their current wages.
+Law firms Leigh Day and Mbuyisa Moleele Attorneys said that in South Africa Uber drivers often do not own their own cars and have to work long hours to make ends meet on their current wages.

 Uber drivers entitled to worker rights, top UK court rules in blow to business model ID:nL1N2KP0FE